ahmader/node-zoho/README.md

 currently supports:
  - authentication
- - inserting a new lead
+ - insertingRecord on all resources

 More to come...